 How you drive off-road will depend on the conditions, but there are few general guidelines that are worth keeping in mind.

-Travelling off-road presents risks that are distinct from on-pavement travel, and understanding and mitigating those risks is job one.
-Take it easy, double check your route and assess what could go wrong, how to avoid it, and what to do in case you can’t.
+Traveling off-road presents risks that are distinct from on-pavement travel, and understanding and mitigating those risks is job one.
+Take it easy, double-check your route and assess what could go wrong, how to avoid it, and what to do in case you can’t.
 Drive only on trails within your skill zone, and if you don’t know if you should try a trail, seek guidance from someone with more experience.